nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

     - ***boolean*** is either *true* or *false*
   4. Number
     - A ***number*** is a floating point number.
 There is only one type of floating type number inside JavaScript.

-  5. String
+  5. String :
-     - A ***String*** is a sequence of characters, and single quotes and double quotes can both be used to contain strings.
+  ***String*** is a sequence of characters, and single quotes and double quotes can both be used to contain strings.

-    6. Symbol
-      - A ***symbol*** is used in ES6
+  6. ***Symbol*** is used in ES6

 ### Operator
 - A **special function** that is syntactically different..
-Generally operators take two parameters and return result.
+Generally operators take two parameters and return result. ----    - Operators are actually just functions.
-- JavaScript operators are infix notations.
-- Operators are actually just functions.

 ### Operator Precedence
  which operator function gets called first on the same line of code.
 Functions are called in order of precedence (higher precedence wins).

 ### Associativity
 - Decides what order operator functions get called, be it left-to-right , or right-to-left if they have same level of precedence
 - [Mozilla Developer Network on Associativity](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Associativity)

-## 21 - Conceptual Aside Coercion
+## 2.2 - Conceptual Aside Coercion
 - **Coercion** is converting a value from one data type to another.
 - Also known as type casting.
 This happens quite often in JavaScript because it's dynamically typed.
 For example adding a number to a string would result in number being converted to a string: